tienpv222/svelte-hash-router/README.md

   '/about': About
 }
 ```
 `/` in the first schema will consume the same amount of `Router` as the second one.
 The difference is in the first schema, it is an individual route, has its own data and can be looped for children routes when needed.
-See [`stores`](#the-routes-store).
+See [`routes`](#the-routes-store).

 ## Schema
 Root paths must start with a `/` or if using wildcard, `*`.